KingArnaiz/servier/README.md

 * Up to `n-1` extra total trials will be run above the chosen `num_iters`, though each instance will be exposed to at least that number of iterations.
 * The last parallel instance to complete is the only one that is aware of all the trials when reporting results.

-### Random or Directed Search

-As part of the hyperopt search algorithm, the first trial configurations for the model will be randomly spread through the search space.
-The number of randomized trials can be altered with the argument `--startup_random_iters <int>`.
-By default, the number or random trials will be half the number of total trials.
-After this number of trial iterations has been carried out, subsequent trials will use the directed search algorithm to select parameter configurations.
-This startup count considers the total number of trials in the checkpoint directory rather than the number that has been carried out by an individual instance of hyperparamter optimization.

-### Manual Trials

-Manual training instances outside of hyperparameter optimization may also be considered in the history of attempted trials.
-The paths to the save_dirs for these training instances can be specified with `--manual_trial_dirs <list-of-directories>`.
-These directories must contain the files `test_scores.csv` and `args.json` as generated during training.
-To work appropriately, these training instances must be consistent with the parameter space being searched in hyperparameter optimization (including the hyperparameter optimization default of ffn_hidden_size being set equal to hidden_size).
-Manual trials considered with this argument are not added to the checkpoint directory.

 ## Encode Fingerprint Latent Representation

 To load a trained model and encode the fingerprint latent representation of molecules, run `fingerprint.py` and specify: